Taking Flight

 Taking Flight is the fourth studio album by Filipino singer Sarah Geronimo, released on July 25, 2007 under VIVA Records.
 The album showcases songs by Filipino composers Louie Ocampo, Trina Belamide, Chuckie Dreyfus, Rebel Magdagasang and Medwin Marfil.
 To date, all its editions have sold more than 30,000 copies in the Philippines, certifying Platinum by the Philippine Association of the Record Industry.

 Singles

 The carrier single of the album, I'll Be Alright, was written by Louie Ocampo who, was also the musical director of her sold-out concert In Motion at the Araneta Coliseum.
 It went gold in four months and sold more than 15,000 units, after she released her second single, Ikaw.
 It was written by True Faith's frontman, Medwin Marfil, and later topped the charts for months.
-On February 2008, the album was already certified platinum, with sales of 30,000 units.
+In February 2008, the album was already certified platinum, with sales of 30,000 units.
 The album was re-released with the cover single, Very Special Love, as a bonus track from her top-grossing film, A Very Special Love with John Lloyd Cruz.
 The third single released from the album is Kahit Na.
 The song was composed by singer- songwriter Chuckie Dreyfus.
 The last single from the album is I'll Be Here written by Rebel Magdasang.